why feeling dumb is great business advice

 Jacob also said, “When I want to learn something, I want to be able to do it right away.”

 Well if that 10-year old truth doesn’t ring true for so many of us business owners.

 We want to skip over the clunky, painful, and awkward parts and just get to the good stuff.

 The kids were feeling dumb about figuring out YouTube.
 And last summer I was in the same space.
 I had fun running a few of these online writing marathon things and was figuring out what was next.

-While working this out during a brainstorming session with my mastermind ladies, Sara, CEO of Kickass Masterminds said to me, “Jacq, you’re as dumb about this today as you will ever be.”
+While working this out during a brainstorming session with my mastermind ladies, one of them asked me, “Jacq, you’re as dumb about this today as you will ever be.”

 At first, when I heard the word, “dumb” that’s all I could hear.
 I’m not dumb!